 On the other hand, if you choose manual nailers the cost will be almost half than a pneumatic nailer.
 A manual can be a fine option to explore if you are a newbie, will only install a small floor.
 Moreover, if you have a limited budget.

-No matter what nailer model you buy it should come with padded handles to make use less stressful.
+Ergonomics: No matter what nailer model you buy it should come with padded handles to make useless stressful.
 Also, look for a longer handle.

 It’s very important to consider the cost of the fastener when considering the price.
 However, this vital point usually overlooked.
 Cleats usually a bit costlier than staples, for instance.

 There are some places that tend to experience frequent temperature changes.
 Thus they allow the wood to expand or contract a lot more freely.
-In such case Cleat nails are a much better option.
+In such a case, Cleat nails are a much better option.